IndexThePlanet/Logan/SRA_list.md

 You can access this data through the cloud, following this provided tutorial: https://www.ncbi.nlm.nih.gov/sra/docs/sra-athena-examples/

-Then, same idea as the previous method, if you have a species name of interest, you can get a list of accession using a SQL query:
+Then, same principle as the previous method: if you have a species name of interest, you can get a list of accessions.
+Here, it is with a SQL query:

     SELECT *
     FROM "sra"."tax_analysis"